Deadly deluge in Japan | Pictures | Reuters

 Deadly deluge in Japan

+Debris which were swept by heavy rain are seen inside a gymnasium at Masue elementary school, where local residents were temporary evacuated to, at Haki district in Asakura, Fukuoka Prefecture.
+REUTERS/Issei Kato

+A local resident uses a mobile phone to take a photo of a destroyed bridge which was swept away by heavy rain in Hita, Oita Prefecture.
+REUTERS/Issei Kato

-A damaged car is seen at an area hit by heavy rain in Asakura, Fukuoka Prefecture, Japan.
+A damaged car is seen at an area hit by heavy rain in Asakura, Fukuoka Prefecture.
+REUTERS/Issei Kato

+Rescue workers walk at an area hit by heavy rain at Haki district in Asakura, Fukuoka Prefecture.
+REUTERS/Issei Kato

+A chalkboard with messages written on July 5th are stained with mud inside Masue elementary school, where local residents were temporary evacuated to, at Haki district in Asakura, Fukuoka Prefecture.
 REUTERS/Issei Kato

 Local residents look at houses damaged by a swollen river after heavy rain hit the area in Asakura, Fukuoka Prefecture.
 REUTERS/Issei Kato